What does life insurance cost?

 How can you make your life insurance premiums cheaper?

-If you’re looking for ways to manage the cost of your life insurance, shopping around a variety of providers could be a good place to start.
+If you’re looking for ways to manage the cost of your life insurance, shopping around and comparing products from a variety of providers could be a good place to start.
 Some life insurers offer discounts and other special offers to new customers.
+For example, you might be able to get a discount if you pay your premiums annually instead of monthly, or if you take out a joint policy.
 It can also be a good idea to review your policy to make sure the level of cover you have is suitable for your specific situation and you’re not paying for more than you need.

 It’s also important to check what insurance you already have through your super.
-Many funds automatically provide members with death and TPD cover so it could be worth checking you are not unnecessarily doubling up on your cover, or even being classified as a smoker by mistake.
+Many funds automatically provide members with death and TPD cover, so it’s worth checking that you are not unnecessarily doubling up on your cover.

 Dangerous occupations or risky hobbies are often red flags to insurers.
-Avoiding career and lifestyle choices viewed as “risky” may help reduce monthly life insurance premiums, but this may not be a suitable option for you personally.
-Canstar has researched average monthly direct income protection premiums for a person in their 30s (smokers and non-smokers, and males and females) across occupations, with truck drivers and electricians paying the highest premiums, registered nurses and checkout operators paying moderate premiums and accountants and receptionists benefitting from the lowest average direct income protection premiums, on average.
+Avoiding career and lifestyle choices that are viewed as risky may help reduce monthly life insurance premiums, but this may not be a suitable option for you personally.
+Canstar has researched average monthly direct income protection premiums for a person in their 30s (smokers and non-smokers, and males and females) across occupations.
+Professional/white collar workers (such as accountants and receptionists) pay the lowest premiums, and heavy blue collar workers (such as truck drivers, car mechanics and commercial cleaners) pay the highest premiums, on average.

 Average monthly direct income protection premiums